Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experiments

 \subsection{Main Results on Type and Time Prediction}

-The results are displayed in \cref{fig:rank}. \cref{fig:gdelt_main} shows the result of each method on GDELT data.
+Our main results are displayed in \cref{fig:pred_results}. \cref{fig:gdelt_main} shows the result of each method on GDELT data.
 GDELT data is updated every fifteen minutes so the time intervals are regular and thus it is not interesting to predict them.
-Event type prediction is also not appropriate since GDELT has a hundred millions of event types and it is extremely difficult to accurately predict the type of an event.
-Therefore, we only predict certain attributes of the event type given the others.
-In \cref{fig:gdelt_main}, the left figure shows the performance of each method on predicting the {``object''} of a heldout event given its {``subject''} and {``predicate''}, and the right figure shows the performance on predicting the combination ``predicate'' and ``object'' given the ``subject''.
-Note that predicting the ``predicate-object'' combination is already challenging since there are 45580 of them in total.

-The evaluation metric is the mean rank: for each method, we initialize $N = R = 0$; for each heldout token, the method provides a list of $M$ proposed predictions sorted in the decreasing order of their scores; if the ground-truth type is among the proposals, we update $N \pluseq 1$ and $R \pluseq r$ where $r$ is the rank of the ground-truth type in this list; the mean rank is $R / N$ and the lower is the better.
-For each baseline method (KE, DyRep, or ANHP), the list of proposals contains the $M$ event types with the highest model intensities.
-For our LM-enhanced methods, each list is given by the corresponding baseline method but sorted based on their scores $s_{\text{type}}$ defined in \cref{eqn:stype}.

-\cref{fig:amazon_main} shows the performance of each method on predicting the time and type on Amazon Review data.
-For time prediction, we evaluated the methods by the root of mean squared error (RMSE).
-For each heldout token, we use the baseline method to propose $M$ predictions of the time: one of them is the MBR estimate and the others are $(M-1)$ i.i.d.\@ draws from the base model via the thinning algorithm.
-This list will be reranked by our LM-enhanced framework (see \cref{sec:method}).

-As we can see in \cref{fig:rank}, in each evaluation setting, for a range of $M$ values, our LM-enhanced framework significantly outperforms the corresponding baseline method.
-The improvements tend to be larger when $M$ is larger: on GDELT data, the mean ranks of the baseline methods tend to increase linearly with the value of $M$ while the LM-enhanced methods enjoy a sub-linear increase of the mean rank.
-That is because having more proposals in the list offers our method a higher chance to find a better prediction.
-Interestingly, we also found that ANHP consistently outperform the other models.

-All our results (\crefrange{fig:rank}{fig:distance_compare_amazon}) have 95\% bootstrap confidence intervals but they are too tight to be visually obvious in most cases, implying that the performance differences are significant.
+For type prediction, we focus on predicting certain attributes given the others, which is more practical than full type prediction.
+In practice, predicting ``which of the hundreds of millions of events is the most probable'' is too difficult and existing models will all perform disastrously.
+But answering questions like ``what will A do to B'' and ``to whom A will do this'' is usually useful enough for real applications.
+Note that attribute prediction is still very challenging: e.g., there are 45580 distinct predicate-object combinations in GDELT data.